Hey Kids (Start Here)

 Chapter 5

-Nevertheless, with Rush so clearly a complete wreck but without any obvious injuries, Volker couldn’t help the unsettling suspicion that Rush might have gotten whatever the “prep” was that Varro had mentioned.
-But he couldn’t ask.
-Not yet.
+And with listening devices on the ship, he couldn’t ask.
 He couldn’t say anything.
-All he could do was edge in closer, trying to take as much of Rush’s weight as possible.
+All he could do was edge closer and take as much of Rush’s weight as possible.

-He looked over at Telford, trying to convey a sense of what-the-heck-do-we-do-now via his gaze alone.
+He caught Telford’s eye, trying to convey what-the-heck-do-we-do-now?? via gaze alone.

-“Rush,” Telford snapped, his voice unnecessarily loud, his tone at odds with the caution in his eyes.
-“Can you plot a course, or are you going to be fucking useless?”
-His gaze scanned the room as he spoke, looking for something that Volker could only guess at.
+Telford shook his head in warning.
+“Rush,” he said, his voice unnecessarily loud, his tone at odds with the caution in his face.
+“Can you plot a course, or are you fucking useless?”
+He scanned the room as he spoke.

 “Piss off, David,” Rush muttered.